Tripazzy/Tomato-Tools/README.md

 # What's in it?
 ## Graphics
 Tomato Tools comes with several Graphics tools including:
-- An Image class for drawing images from pngs and other related methods
+- An Image class for drawing images from pngs and other some related methods